-Distribution: Occurring east of the Cascades in Washington; Oregon and adjacent Idaho, south to California.
+Distribution: Occurring east of the Cascades in Washington; Washington to California, east to Idaho.

 Habitat: Dry, open places in the plains and foothills.

 Mostly glabrous annual or biennial, with milky juice, mostly single-stemmed from the base, 2-10 dm. tall, the stem simple below and branching above, the branches short.

 Basal leaves oblanceolate, small, toothed, somewhat auriculate, often deciduous, the others linear and reduced upwards.

 Heads on short peduncles in an open, paniculate inflorescence; involucre cylindric, 6-9 mm. high, the 5-8 principle bracts equal, the few others much shorter; corollas all ligulate, 5-8, pale pink; pappus of 15-20 tawny bristles, plumose to the chaffy base.